monstermare/advanced_random_number_generator/README.md

 the seed number ![equation](https://latex.codecogs.com/gif.latex?\fn_phv&space;X_0) should be a non-zero natural number and smaller than m

 In LCG, it is really important to pick a good number for those constants to have a maximum period length.
-As your gerenator gets larger period length, it would be harder to predict the numbers generated.
+As your period length gets longer, the numbers generated are more safe from the prediction.
 You can calculate the best combinations for practice, but I will just pick one of the combinations listed on the wikipedia for convenience.
 >m = 281,474,976,710,656\
 >a = 25,214,903,917\
 >c = 11